 Project Overview

+80-100 Word Objectives Overview:

 This project seeks to enhance the United States Air Force 14th Weather Squadron’s forecasting of heavy precipitation and drought in the Levant and Central America regions.
 Maps and climatologies will assist the Air Force with predicting areas within the study regions that are vulnerable to these climate extremes.
 Drought puts increased stress on the water supply and agricultural community.
 Heavy precipitation increases flooding and has many negative environmental consequences.
 The Levant and Central America’s unremitting sensitivities to drought and heavy precipitation create the need for better insight into the ties between conflict and incidences of severe climate variability.

 Abstract:

 The Levant region, comprising Syria, Lebanon, Jordan, Israel and Iraq, and countries along the Central American “Dry Corridor,” including Guatemala, El Salvador, Honduras, and Nicaragua, suffer from frequent drought and heavy precipitation events.
-Drought induces stress on water resources and the agricultural community and can serve as a catalyst to conflict as see in the Syrian civil war beginning in 2011 (Gleick 2014).
-Precipitation also has the potential to negatively affect communities through landslides and flooding.
+Drought induces stress on water resources and the agricultural community and can serve as a catalyst to conflict, as seen in the Syrian civil war beginning in 2011.
+Heavy precipitation events also have the potential to negatively affect communities through landslides and flooding.
 The United States Air Force 14th Weather Squadron uses authoritative climate data to inform military intelligence and planning in regions impacted by these extreme weather events.
 The 14th Weather Squadron is looking to expand their data analysis in both the Levant Region and Central America to monitor drought and heavy precipitation.
 Better understanding and a predictive monitoring tool can enhance military planning and intelligence in areas easily susceptible to conflict and where conflict is exacerbated due to drought or heavy precipitation.
 This project aims to utilize climate data from both NASA and NOAA Earth observations, climate data records (CDR’s) and other ancillary data to enhance the 14th Weather Squadron’s current drought and heavy precipitation monitoring systems in the Levant region and Central America.

 Community Concerns:

-Heavy precipitation in the Levant and Central America is causing extreme flooding, water contamination, and landslides.
+Heavy precipitation in the Levant and Central America regions are causing extreme flooding, water contamination, and landslides.
 These events put a strain on resources, cause significant loss of life, and isolate towns.

 Drought threatens the water supply and puts stress on agricultural communities.